And keep the most important message.

 Images

-Images add a aesthetic value and space and help deliver the message.
+Images add aesthetic value, space and help get the message across.

-When scanning a page we tend to pay more attention to the copy if it’s to the right of an image.
+When scanning a page, we tend to pay more attention to the text if it’s to the right of an image.

-Even so, it’s convenient to alternate the position of the blocks with text and image because in these cases people tend to zigzag when reading a web page.
+However, it’s useful to alternate the position of blocks of text and images because people tend to zigzag when reading a web page.

-Images should complement the message we want to deliver by adding more information about the product or service.
+Images should complement the message we want to convey by adding more information about the product or service.

-There are some websites that, wanting to look cool, they upload images which add information that isn’t relevant or even confusing, distracting the reader from the main message.
+There are some businesses that, in an attempt to look cool, upload images that add irrelevant information or even confusing, distracting the reader from the main message.

-If you think an image isn’t going to add anything to the main message, or it might confuse the reader, better not to add it.
+If you think an image doesn’t add anything to the main message or might confuse the reader, just don’t include it.

-If you’re a freelancer offering services, add a photo of yourself to increase credibility.
+If you’re a freelancer offering services, adding a photo of yourself will increase your credibility.

 Putting a face to your services will help people trust you.